AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/screens.md

 #### Create Google Sheets Spreadsheet {#create-spreadsheet}

-Now we can create a Google Sheets spreadsheet to store our weather data.
+Now you can create a Google Sheets spreadsheet to store your weather data.

 1. Go to `https://docs.google.com` and create a new Google Sheets spreadsheet.
 1. Define the temperature by entering `32` in cell A2.